June 8, 2018 Hasidic tours for German tourists

 We have had some interesting experiences.

 The Germans whom I met have been my most thoughtful and sensitive customers.
 That’s the truth.
-They don’t delight in rushing to judgment and getting into an excited outrage over backwardness and injustice.
+They don’t delight in rushing to judgment and getting into an exciting outrage over backwardness and injustice.
 I am sure there are people who hide terrible prejudices, but most people I meet seem to be really aware of the terrible danger of dehumanizing a whole group.
 The German education in recent years really tried to reckon with the Holocaust, and it shows.
 They come to the Hasidic community because they want to understand more.
 Because this issue is important to them.
 It’s like the German equivalent of America’s racism reckoning and reparations.
 Are there not still racists in America?
 Sure.
 And there are anti-semites in Germany.
 But those who bother to come to my tour seemed to be the ones who truly learned from history.

 We once went into a pastry shop to get some treats.
 I told all the folks to choose two pastries, on me.
 A Hasidic man came in and looked.
 I realized he was listening to the foreign speakers, listening to their language.